Yes, America's Anchorman is away and this is your undocumented anchorman sitting in and honoured to be here.

 And if you call him the new Hitler, and if you're talking about fascism, you're insulting millions and millions of people around the world who know what real fascism and real Hitler looks like, including my mum.

-Uh but she knows she didn't get a childhood 'cause uh 'cause the Nazis ran the town, and that's what her mem her childhood memories were like.
+But she knows she didn't get a childhood because the Nazis ran the town.

 Her memories were of SS officers in the streets.

-Uh so it's stupid to compare Trump.
+So it's stupid to compare Trump.

-Trump trump is a guy who has a reality show and he owns some casinos and he likes beautiful women.
+Trump is a guy who has a reality show and he owns some casinos and he likes beautiful women.

-So Mothball the Hitler talk.
+So mothball the Hitler talk.

-Uh whatever he is, he's not Hitler.
+Whatever he is, he's not Hitler.

 Is he a bully?